bugmaschine/deviantart/docs/getting_started.rst

 .. code-block:: python
    :linenos:

-   #import new-deviantart library
+   #import new_deviantart library
-   import new-deviantart
+   import new_deviantart

    #create an API object with your client credentials
    da = deviantart.Api("YOUR_CLIENT_ID", "YOUR_CLIENT_SECRET")